Last week we discussed how to track the performance of specific marketing initiatives.

 You can add five different types of UTM parameters to your links:

 - utm_medium (required) – This tag tells Google Analytics what’s advertising or marketing medium, that brought the user to your website.
 It could be cpc, banner, email, newsletter, organic, etc.

 It overwrites the medium that GA would ordinarily get set by default.

-- utm_source (required) – Use this to tag to tell Google Analytics where the user would have came from.
-It could be a specific site, a publication, an advertiser, a newsletter name, social media website or another.
+- utm_source (required) – Use this to tag to tell Google Analytics where the user would have come from.
+It could be a specific site, a publication, an advertiser, a newsletter name, a social media website, or another.

 utm_source=velizaratellalyan.com, utm_source=facebook and so on